 The mid-rise buildings and the upper and lower portions of the taller buildings have been strategically composed.
 Solar orientation, views to and from the buildings and the configuration of the city block have been carefully considered in the indicative design and the Zoning criteria.
 These considerations also included larger 'city-scape' aspects such as the idea of building heights descending from upland locations down toward the harbourfront.

-The indicative design illustrated also exceeds the minimum 20-metre tall-building separation guidelines (residential) in the 2022 DCAP Guidelines.
+The indicative design illustrated also exceeds the minimum 20-metre tall-building separation guidelines anticipated in the 2021 edition of the DCAP Guidelines.